Services Available Through the Isle of Wight Extension Office

 Frequently ask questions about 4-H

-No you don't have to live on a farm to be in 4-H. In Isle of Wight County we have over 70 projects to choose from.
+No, you don't have to live on a farm to be in 4-H. In Isle of Wight County we have over 70 projects to choose from.
 We have something for everyone.
 4-H offers opportunities in projects from computers to food/nutrition to citizenship to natural resources.
-We offer five 4-H Clubs and are growing.
-Isle of Wight County also has the traditional Beef, Swine, Horse & Pony and a 4-H Livestock Show.
+We have a thriving 4-H community club that has something for everyone.

 4-H is a hands-on educational program for youth.
-It is concerned with helping boys and girls increase their knowledge, skills, citizenship, and leadership.
+It is concerned with helping youth increase their knowledge in four key pillar areas: STEM, Agriculture, Healthy Living, and Civic Engagement.
 The 4-H Program uses a combination of club work, projects, and activities to help accomplish this goal.
-4-H is a great opportunity to meet new people, make lasting friendships, learn new skills, get the skills to be tomorrow’s leaders, and oh HAVE FUN!!!
+4-H is a great opportunity to meet new people, make lasting friendships, learn new skills, get the skills to be tomorrow’s leaders, and HAVE FUN!!!

 To join 4-H there is no cost, but some activities do have a cost with them.
 This will vary on the activity.